benjaminion/upgrading-ethereum-book/src/book.md

 #### Introduction

-When discussing [SSZ](/part2/building_blocks/ssz), I asserted that serialisation is important for consensus without going into the details.
+While discussing [SSZ](/part2/building_blocks/ssz), I asserted that serialisation is important for consensus without going into the details.
 In this section we will unpack that and take a deep dive into how Ethereum&nbsp;2 nodes know that they share a view of the world.

 Let's say that you and I want to compare our beacon states to see if we have an identical view of the state of the chain.
 One way we could do this is by serialising our respective beacon states and sending them to each other.
 We could then compare them byte-by-byte to check that they match.
 The problem with this is that the serialised beacon state at the time of writing is over 41MB in size and takes several seconds to transmit over the Internet.
 This is completely impractical for a global consensus protocol.

-What we need is a _digest_ of the state: a short version that is enough to determine with a very high degree of confidence whether you and I have the same state, or whether they differ.
+What we need is a _digest_ of the state: a brief summary that is enough to determine with a very high degree of confidence whether you and I have the same state, or whether they differ.
 The digest must also have the property that no-one can fake it.
 That is, you can't convince me that you have the same state as I do while actually having a different state.

 Thankfully, such digests exist in the form of [cryptographic hash functions](https://en.wikipedia.org/wiki/Cryptographic_hash_function).
 These take a (potentially) large amount of input data and mangle it up into a small number of bytes, typically 32, that for all practical purposes uniquely fingerprint the data.